vianey78/getdata_course_project/README.md

 1. the UCI HAR Dataset must be extracted from a ZIP file.
 2. the UCI HAR Dataset must be availble in a directory called "UCI HAR Dataset" in your working directory.

+The script (run_analysis.R) will run correctly as long as the Samsung data is in your working directory.

 After merging testing and training, labels are added and only columns that have to do with mean and standard deviation are kept.

 Lastly, the script will create a tidy data set containing the means of all the columns per test subject and per activity.